 The IPMD provides an open forum for industry, defense, and civilian agency leaders, as well as educators to promote IPM best practices.
 Attending an IPMD meeting provides an opportunity for you to:

-- Interact with government policymakers to gain a better understanding of their mission and comment on proposed regulatory changes.
-You gain first-hand information on current topics such as impending policy, leadership, regulatory, or process changes that can affect programs.
+- Interact with government policymakers to gain a better understanding of their mission.
+Gain first-hand information on current topics such as impending policy, leadership, regulatory, or process changes that can affect programs.

 - Broaden your professional network working with industry leaders, organization leaders from a variety of sectors such as civilian agencies and DoD services, as well as other related program management disciplines such as systems engineering.